SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

-# Software Development PLUS TestRepository
+# Software Development PLUS Final Project Branch

 this is a repository, for the Practic: Software Development tasks.

-## The Branches are related to the Assignments
+## Please use the Readme file for proper execution of OBIA through GUI

-# Dear Professor Hannah, Please go to the Branch A2
+The Graphical User interface can be accessed through working solution.ipynb jupyter notebook(notebook file).